Web apps are flippin’ hard, but they don’t have to be...

 Installing Ruby on Rails

-What we are building
+What are we building?

-Project Setup - Installing our first gem
+Project Setup - Installing our first Ruby gem

 Installing Tailwind CSS